dribnet/purvs/README.md

 ## Creative Coding 2: Custom Pixel

-The images above are photos of Wellington CBD algorithmically processed with a lightly modified version of the [p5.js Pointillism example](https://p5js.org/examples/image-pointillism.html).
-The masks for each photo highlight various objects.
-Replace this text with your own which explains the source of your photos, masking, and applied algorithm.
+I have taken a few images of places around Wellington which show both natural environments and the man made parts of the city.
+I haven't updated the pixel code but I used the masks to differentiate between the natural and non natural parts of each photo.